mtdowling/cron-expression/README.md

 ```

 If you do not explicitly require it the start date will not be eligible to be added to the results.
-Use the constructor to do so or the `includeStartDate` configuration method to add the settings.
+Use the constructor `$startDatePresence` variable or the `includeStartDate` configuration method to update the settings.
-The `Scheduler` is an immutable object anytime a configuration settings is changed a new object is
+Because the `Scheduler` is an immutable object anytime a configuration settings is changed a new object is
 returned instead of modifying the current object.

 ```php